ccamel/awesome-ccamel/README.md

 - [lensterxyz/lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized, and permissionless social media app built with Lens Protocol 🌿
 - [markmap/markmap](https://github.com/markmap/markmap) - Visualize your Markdown as mindmaps with Markmap.
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
-- [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnet(s)
+- [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
 - [matteobruni/tsparticles](https://github.com/matteobruni/tsparticles) - tsParticles - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
 Ready to use components available for React.js, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, Inferno, Solid, Riot and Web Components.
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.